 We’re working to reduce emissions from buildings during their construction and operation, and also ensure New Zealand’s buildings are resilient enough to withstand changing climate conditions.

-The purpose of the Building System Insights Programme (BSIP) is to conduct strategic research which provides sector intelligence and insights, to inform the implementation and effective delivery of the Building System Regulatory Strategy.
+The purpose of the Building System Insights Programme (BSIP) is to conduct strategic research and evaluation, which provides sector intelligence and insights, to inform the implementation and effective delivery of the Building System Regulatory Strategy.

 - Building and Construction Sector Trends Reporting Package